 Cumberland Gap National Historical Park, Kentucky

-Cumberland Gap National Historic Park located near Middlesboro, Kentucky is one of the most fascinating places to experience fall in the south for history buffs and nature lovers alike!
+Cumberland Gap National Historic Park located near Middlesboro, Kentucky, is one of the most fascinating places to experience fall in the USA for history buffs and nature lovers alike!

 The park straddles the border of Kentucky and Virginia and offers spectacular mountain views, rich history, fascinating caves, and breathtaking natural scenery.
 Enjoy the breathtaking views over the Cumberland Mountains and enjoy some of the most vibrant fall colors in Kentucky!

-There are 70 different trails to explore ranging from easy nature walks to strenuous mountain trails.
+There are 70 different trails to explore ranging from easy nature walks to strenuous mountain trails in Kentucky.
 Walk the wilderness trail and learn about the Native Americans, early settlers, and civil war soldiers that have left their mark on this land.
 To go even more in-depth into the park’s history, be sure to stop by the park’s visitor center and museum.

 Where to Stay Near Cumberland Gap National Historical Park: